GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 Changing the state field of a completed document's status from `COMPLETED` to anything else will retrigger the extension for that document.

-#### Example

-Suppose we configure the extension with `RAG_HOOK_URL=https://movieAPI.com/search`, `RAG_HOOK_INPUT_FIELDS=query` and `RAG_HOOK_OUTPUT_FIELDS=searchResult`, and our prompt is `PROMPT=Tell about the following actors in this movie {{searchResult}}`.

-The extension will call the RAG hook, extract the string `searchResult` from the JSON body of the response, and substitute it into the prompt it later calls Gemini with.

-This can be combined with the existing substitution directly from firestore document fields.

-## Additional Setup

-Ensure you have a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) set up in your Firebase project.

 ## Billing

 To install an extension, your project must be on the Blaze (pay as you go) plan.
 You will be charged a small amount (typically around $0.01/month) for the Firebase resources required by this extension (even if it is not used).